 If you put it in the fridge a couple of hours before serving, all of the flavors meld together and make for an even more delicious condiment than when it’s made fresh.

 Olive Garden dressing stays fresh in the fridge for up to a week, so don’t hesitate to make it even a couple of days beforehand.

 Just give the bottle a good stir or shake before serving.

 How To Store Olive Garden Salad Dressing

-Like I said, this creamy condiment just becomes tastier with time, so I absolutely recommend making it the day before for an even yummier result.
+As I said, this creamy Italian dressing just becomes tastier with time, so I absolutely recommend making it the day before for an even yummier result.

 With love, from our simple kitchen to yours.

 - 2 tablespoons extra light tasting olive oil, or other neutral oil

 - 1/4 teaspoon garlic powder

 Olive Garden Salad